acisops/acis_anomaly_pages/source/door_b_enb.rst

 Note that the hardware for communicating pulse commands to the PSMC is the same for a large number of systems, and presumably all of them are subject to SEUs which could be interpreted by the hardware as spurious commanding.
 In nearly all cases, this situation is benign.
-For example, commanding the PSMC to the existing state is a NOP.
+For example, commanding the PSMC to the existing state is a NO-OP.
-Commanding something to turn on which is disabled is likewise a NOP.
+Commanding something to turn on which is disabled is likewise a NO-OP.
 Disabling a system that's active turns it off.
 We have anomaly pages for enabling and turning on the systems that are normally on.